apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                                  from, if the ``setTopicHeader`` property is set to ``true``.
-Care should be taken if combining with the Kafka Sink ``topicHeader`` property so as to avoid sending the message back to the same topic in a loop. migrateZookeeperOffsets             true         When no Kafka stored offset is found, look up the offsets in Zookeeper and commit them to Kafka.
+Care should be taken if combining with the Kafka Sink ``topicHeader`` property so as to avoid sending the message back to the same topic in a loop. kafka.consumer.security.protocol    PLAINTEXT    Set to SASL_PLAINTEXT, SASL_SSL or SSL if writing to Kafka using some level of security.
-                                                 This should be true to support seamless Kafka client migration from older versions of Flume.
-                                                 Once migrated this can be set to false, though that should generally not be required.
-                                                 If no Zookeeper offset is found, the Kafka configuration kafka.consumer.auto.offset.reset defines how offsets are handled.
-                                                 Check `Kafka documentation <http://kafka.apache.org/documentation.html#newconsumerconfigs>`_ for details kafka.consumer.security.protocol    PLAINTEXT    Set to SASL_PLAINTEXT, SASL_SSL or SSL if writing to Kafka using some level of security.
 See below for additional info on secure setup.
 *more consumer security props*                   If using SASL_PLAINTEXT, SASL_SSL or SSL refer to `Kafka security <http://kafka.apache.org/documentation.html#security>`_ for additional
                                                  properties that need to be set on consumer.